jalakoo/animal_sorter/README.md

 models | dictionary | Required by alwaysAI's CLI to determine which CV models to download and make available to the app's docker container found_folder | string | Location from the app root folder to put images with target objects into.
 Default is `output_images/found` empty_folder | string | Location from the app root folder to put images where no target objects were detected.
-Default is `output_images/not_found` classifiers | array | An array of dictionaries with classifier information.
-See below for expected keys for each dictionary object
+Default is `output_images/not_found` classifier | object | A dictionary with classifier information.
+See below for expected key-values

 Classifier Information: